antrea-io/antrea/docs/feature-gates.md

 This feature is currently only supported for Nodes running Linux and "encap" mode.
 The support for Windows and other traffic modes will be added in the future.

+### NodeIPAM

+`NodeIPAM` runs a Node IPAM Controller similar to the one in Kubernetes that allocates Pod CIDRs for Nodes.
+Running Node IPAM Controller with Antrea is useful in environments where Kubernetes Controller Manager does not run the Node IPAM Controller, and Antrea has to handle the CIDR allocation.

+#### Requirements for this Feature

+This feature requires the Node IPAM Controller to be disabled in Kubernetes Controller Manager.
+When Antrea and Kubernetes both run Node IPAM Controller there is a risk of conflicts in CIDR allocation between the two.